npm package discovery and stats viewer.

 Q: Can I use @dcyfr/ai with JavaScript (no TypeScript)?

 A: Yes, but TypeScript is strongly recommended for better type safety and IDE support.
-The framework provides full TypeScript support with Zod validation for runtime type checking.
+The harness provides full TypeScript support with Zod validation for runtime type checking.
 If using JavaScript, you'll miss compile-time type checking but runtime validation still works.

 Q: How do I create a custom validation plugin?